Neighborhoods of Oklahoma City: NW Expressway / Belle Isle Corridor

-Northwest Expressway, the city's main artery to the northwestern suburbs, is a strip mall-filled, restaurant-bearing, continuously congested (by Oklahoma standards) six-lane boulevard with highway intersections, hotels, and office towers scattered along at various intervals.
-The Northwest Expressway Corridor includes most of the large scale high-rises, office towers, and hotels outside of downtown (including the architecturally interesting 360 at Founders Plaza).
+Northwest Expressway, the city's main artery to the northwestern suburbs, is a congested six-lane boulevard with heavy retail and residential development along it.
+The Northwest Expressway Corridor includes most of the large scale high-rises, office towers, and hotels outside of downtown (including 360 at Founders Plaza).

-The area contains several large employers.
-Medicine has a significant presence in the area with both Integris-Baptist Medical Center and Deaconess Hospital headquartered within blocks of each other.
+The area contains many of Oklahoma City’s largest employers.
+INTEGRIS Health has a major presence here, with Baptist Medical Center and Baptist Medical Center - Portland Campus located just south of Northwest Expressway, flanking either side of Hefner Parkway.
 Many energy-related businesses have offices in the area.

 Nichols Hills and The Village

-The City of Nichols Hills, just north of Belle Isle, is an enclave with nice houses, the commerce is upscale, the restaurants are gourmet, and is home to the Oklahoma City Golf & Country Club.
-The City of Village, immediately north, is a middle-class post-World War II neighborhood which offers a more moderate price range to choose from, while still being near all the amenities of Nichols Hills.
-Property values in The Village have increased in recent years due to its proximity to Lake Hefner and Nichols Hills neighborhood.
+Nichols Hills, located just north of Belle Isle, is an enclave with upscale housing, retail, and restaurants.
+Nichols Hills Plaza is a vital part of the gradual upscaling of broader Northwest Oklahoma City.
+Nichols Hills is also home to Oklahoma City Golf & Country Club, as well as numerous large parks.

+The Village, located just north of Nichols Hills, is an enclave consisting of more moderately priced post-World War II housing.
+Property values in The Village have increased in recent years due to its proximity to Nichols Hills, Lake Hefner, and growing upscale retail in the area such as OAK, Penn Square Mall, and Nichols Hills Plaza.